- Training & Events

 Lubricants can provide a variety of different functions within a given system.
 They generally are expected to decrease friction, wear and heat in machine components.
 One of the more overlooked aspects of a lubricant is its ability to influence environmental emissions.
-By selecting the proper oil, you can help to reduce some of the harmful contaminants that are spewed into the environment without sacrificing the needs of the machine or the performance of the lubricant.
+By selecting the proper motor oil, you can help to reduce some of the harmful contaminants that are spewed into the environment without sacrificing the needs of the vehicle or the performance of the lubricant.

 When you think of emissions, the first thing that often comes to mind is your personal vehicle’s exhaust pipe.
 These emissions add up over time and have led to laws being passed to limit the idle time of large semi-trucks.
 Some states even require mandatory testing of vehicle emissions, which is known as smog testing.
 Much of this has to do with how fuel is consumed during the combustion cycle.
 The more completely the fuel is burned, the fewer harmful emissions are produced.

 While several factors can affect how lubricants impact environmental emissions, let’s start by examining the fundamental building block of a finished lubricant, the base oil.
 A base oil is oil without any additives.
 Base oils are commonly classified into three categories: mineral, vegetable and synthetic.
 The majority of the market share is still dominated by mineral base oils, with synthetics rapidly gaining ground.

 Vegetable oils are increasing in popularity but are mostly relegated to environmentally safe areas, total-loss systems and some food-processing applications.
 Each base oil has its own strengths and weaknesses, which will determine how much influence it has in controlling emissions.